Rust-for-bitcoiners/3-building-bitcoin-with-rust-aagbotemi/README.md

 1. Review linked_list.rs and use it to repsent bitcoin data in block.rs file, add types and fields as you see fit.

-1. Add functions simar to the capabilities of bitcoin core rpc commands.
+1. Add functions similar to the capabilities of bitcoin core rpc commands.
 It doesn't have to be comprehensive.

 For the task 3, implement functionalities to add a new block, query a block based on height, blochash etc.,